 The same is true of substance abuse, like taking drugs.
 The act of getting married forces you to look at yourself in the mirror more closely.
 And when you become a father the idea of doing drugs in the same house your kids live in is something most guys simply can’t comprehend.

 Please note that getting married isn’t a cure for people with alcohol or substance abuse issues.
-The stability of a marriage will help you fight the demons, but you’ll also need professional help to conquer those same demons.
+The stability of marriage will help you fight the demons, but you’ll also need professional help to conquer those same demons.

 Which of our 12 reasons for getting married made the most sense to you, or gave you the biggest “Wtf” moment?
 Let us know in the comments below.